-In the end, Social Security said my doctor was not an MD and did not give weight to his records, treatments or lab tests.
-(Please link below for more information on how you can tell if you are seeing the right kind of doctor).
+In the end, Social Security said my doctor was not an “acceptable medical source” and did not give weight to his records, treatments or lab tests.
+(Please see link below for more information on how you can tell if you are seeing the right kind of doctor).

 🍋 “You are Seeing the Wrong Therapist”

 I saw my therapist biweekly for 2 straight years.
 I even got my entire chart copied for hearing.
-If I had known that Social Security does not like counselors, I could have switched to a psychiatrist or psychologist.
+If I had known that Social Security has rules about therapists and counselors, I could have switched to a psychiatrist or psychologist.
+No one ever told me this.
 At the hearing, the only question the judged asked me about my mental health was, “Did you drive yourself to the therapy visits?”

 🍋 “Get Testing for Every Condition”